 There is no cost to participants.

 Preschool children in Lycoming and Clinton Counties, including those with disabilities, are eligible for enrollment.
 Head Start accepts applications year-round and fills vacancies from its waiting list as they occur.
-While children from low-income families have enrollment priority, children from higher-income families may be enrolled as well.
+While children from low-income families have enrollment priority, children from families with incomes up to 300% of the Federal Poverty Guidelines may be enrolled.

 - Education: Individualized learning experiences that foster every child’s social, emotional, intellectual and physical growth.